 Why A Helicopter Ride in Kauai Should be on Your Bucket List

-If you know me at all, you know Kauai is just about my favorite place on earth.
+If you know me at all, you know Kauai is my favorite place on earth.
 There's something so wondrous about this oldest Hawaiian island.
 For all of my friends that haven't been to Kauai, I take it as my personal mission to convince them to go!
 Kauai has a diverse landscape full of waterfalls, lush green rainforests and beautiful mountain ranges.
 The landscape is partly what makes this island such a gem.

 Did you know about 90% of the island is inaccessible by road?
 Before you start wondering why the heck am I reading this?!
 Well, there are lots of other ways to experience the island.
 By foot, by sea and last but not least: by air!
 A Helicopter ride is an incredible way to see Kauai!
 There's nothing quite like experiencing the island from above!